jloveric/NeuralSentenceSearch/README.md

 # NeuralSentenceSearch
-Sentence search using Tensorflow sentence embeddings that works in the browser.
+Sentence search using Tensorflow sentence embeddings that works in the browser - this is a one shot learning method.
 The user provides a sentence or a list of sentences (as examples) to the model and an object that should be returned if a searched for sentence falls into that class.
 This is meant to be a little like elasticsearch where the search result is actually an object.
-The approach uses tensorflow sentence embedding and k nearest neighbors to compute the nearest class.
+The approach uses tensorflow sentence embedding and k nearest neighbors to compute the nearest class (there is no neural network training).
 It does not run using an external database so it can be run in the browser - however, you may need to set up some tensorflow specific initialization depending on where you decide to run it.
-The code is very simple and relies on all the work done in tensorflowjs.
+The code is very simple.

 ## Using